adityaramesh/mpl/README.md

 operations that operate on multidimensional ranges---accumulation operations, transformation operations, generation operations, and many others.
-If you need to do something _utterly vile and repulsive_, like generate and perform computations on multidimensional tensors during compile time, this library is for you.
+If you need to do something _utterly vile and repulsive_, like generate and perform computations on tensors during compile time, this library is for you.
 After you force-feed your compiler your code (as if any sane compiler would lex it voluntarily!), pour some Pepto-Bismol on your computer, because your computer needs it.

 Subject Responses to Trial Substances
 - GCC (4.8.1): Bad gas and foul odor.
 Delusional episodes about little creatures